‘Duck Dynasty’ Star Phil Robertson Opens Up About Finding Faith Before Becoming Famous

-Duck Dynasty star Phil Robertson has shared how finding his faith helped to lead him on a path of salvation, which eventually brought him success, and to where he is today in his life and career.
+Duck Dynasty star Phil Robertson has shared how finding his faith helped to lead him on a path of salvation, which eventually brought him success and to where he is today in his life and career.

-As Page Six shared, Robertson revealed that he had struggled in his late 20’s with drugs and alcohol.
-Formerly an athlete, Roberts fell in with a group of people he considered to be the “wrong crowd,” which brought him on a journey of poor decisions.
-He said all the “mischief and carrying on” eventually got tiring and he looked up to the sky one day and felt as though he was being called to discover his faith.
+As Page Six shared, Robertson revealed that he had struggled in his late 20s with drugs and alcohol.
+Formerly an athlete, Roberts fell in with a group of people he now considers to be the “wrong crowd,” which brought him on a journey of poor decisions.
+He said all the “mischief and carrying on” eventually got tiring, and he looked up to the sky one day and felt as though he was being called to discover his faith.

 He eventually stopped hanging around those he found as bad influences and got himself an unlisted phone number to give himself some privacy.